amineghabi/AcquaWatchFace-master/README.md

 # Usage

-You can define values on you XML file or you can make it programmatically.
-We have 5 values to customize our player view.
+You define the AcquaView on you XML file and you get it programmatically.

 # java